galdebert/sandbox/doc/git/avoid-always-entering-git-credentials.md

 vscode   |      no     |      no     |
 smartgit |      no     |      yes    |

-Works fine with the command line but not with smartgit

 Note: `gnome-keyring` and `libsecret` linux "credential managers" did not work for me.